-NYC parking ticket school is now in session
+NYC parking rules school is now in session

 Dear old golden rule days